ntu-aris/caric_baseline/README.md

 ## caric_baseline
 This repo is for CDC2023 challange caric_baseline.
 The challenge details can be find in https://ntu-aris.github.io/caric/
 The main task can be divided into two part, the Task Assignment Part and the Swarm Planning Part.
-Until 2023/08/23 the baseline is just for mbs task, we wish it can help the participants to solve some techinical problem.
+Until 2023/08/23 the baseline is just for mbs task, we wish it can help the participants to solve some techinical problems.
 ## Update Log
 2023/08/23 Update the mbs baseline
 ## Quick Demo